-Enrollment of graduate students as master's degree candidates is not encouraged and is reserved for special circumstances.
-To satisfy the requirements for the M.S. degree the student must take the two graduate core courses (NEUR 524, NEUR 525), NEUR 539 and additional graduate courses or research units for a minimum of 24 units.
-Completion of the degree requires either (a) passing an examination that is set by the faculty of the program or (b) the submission of a thesis that is approved by the faculty.
+Enrollment of graduate students as master's degree candidates is not encouraged and is reserved for special, terminal circumstances.
+To satisfy the requirements for the M.S. degree the student must take all the course work required of Ph.D. students for a minimum of 24 units.
+Completion of the degree requires the submission of a short, formal paper of original research that is approved by three members of the neuroscience graduate program faculty.
 Students must also satisfy residency and other requirements of the Graduate School.